SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/read.md

 ===

-Also note the table dimensions reveal 147 features in the collection.
+Also note the table dimensions show that there are 147 features in the collection.